yoshisuga/MAME4iOS/README.md

 1. Open the Xcode project in `MAME4iOS.xcodeproj`

 2. Set the Organization and Team Identifer in `MAME4iOS.xcconfig`

     ```
     ORG_IDENTIFIER   = com.example    // CHANGE this to your Organization Identifier.
     DEVELOPMENT_TEAM = ABC8675309     // CHANGE this to your Team ID. (or select in Xcode project editor)
     ```

     - The `ORG_IDENTIFIER` is a reverse DNS string that uniquely identifies your organization.
     - You can also set the Development Team via the drop down in the Xcode project editor, for each Target.
     - You can find your TeamID [here](https://developer.apple.com/account/#/membership).

-3. Enable entitlements in `MAME4iOS.xcconfig` (optional, only if you a developer account)
+3. Enable entitlements in `MAME4iOS.xcconfig` (optional, only if you have a developer account)
     - entitlements are required for tvOS TopShelf and iCloud Import/Export/Sync.

 4. Select the MAME binary to link to, in `MAME4iOS.xcconfig`
     - 139u1 or latest `MAME 2xx` version.